Beliavsky/Julia-vs.-Fortran-syntax/README.md

 # Julia vs. Fortran syntax
-Comparison of Julia and Fortran syntax

-I am trying Julia and have made some notes on equivalent syntax in Julia and Fortran.
-Below the Julia syntax appears first and the Fortran syntax appears after "vs.".
-Additions are welcomed.
+Here are some notes on equivalent syntax in Julia and Fortran.
+Below, the Julia syntax appears first and the Fortran syntax appears after "vs.".
+Additions and corrections are welcomed -- please raise an issue.

 `x = 1.0` vs. `x = 1.0d0` (Julia uses 64-bit floats)